resqiar/dikenang/README.md

 ### How to preview (old/deprecated) dikenang webpage

 This website is used as an **experimental** and **idea preview** purpose only.
 This website doesn't even use this repository.
-Future works will replace the website.
+Dikweb's future works will replace the website.

 1. Open `https://dikenang.netlify.app` on your browser
 2. On the login section enter this credentials